top of page

 Introduction

 It took some time for me to realize that a seismic shift was about to take place in amateur astronomy when TeleVue announced a new eyepiece design at the 2007 Northeast Astronomy Forum.
-I had been using the Nagler Type 4 and Type 5 series for almost a decade; and like most other owners of this venerable eyepiece line, couldn't really see how TeleVue could make significant improvements to wide-field observing.
+I had been using the Nagler Type 4 and Type 5 series for almost a decade; and like many owners of this venerable eyepiece line, couldn't really see how TeleVue could make significant improvements to wide-field observing.

 I balked at trying the Ethos 13mm when it was released due to its hefty price and the fact that I didn't need another medium-power eyepiece.
 But as TeleVue introduced more focal lengths to the Ethos catalog, I felt compelled to take a chance on at least one of them.

-Design
+Design and Attributes

-TeleVue has been more discrete about how they created this marvel, so I'll just directly quote from their website that "the TeleVue Ethos is essentially multiple eyepieces, delivering the true field size of a longer focal length, narrower apparent field eyepiece with the benefits of higher power and darker sky background."
+TeleVue has been more discrete about how they created this marvel, so I'll directly quote from their website that "the TeleVue Ethos is essentially multiple eyepieces, delivering the true field size of a longer focal length, narrower apparent field eyepiece with the benefits of higher power and darker sky background."
 Obviously, trade secrets are important in a competitive environment and no mention is given as to the number of lens elements or groups used in the Ethos line.

 It has been said that the Ethos line provides a "cooler" hue to stars compared to the Nagler and Panoptic lines.
 I would describe the stellar colors instead as being more "balanced."
-By that I mean stars which were more red-orange in the older eyepiece lines now appear distinctly orange in the Ethos.
+By that I mean stars which were more red-orange in the older eyepiece lines now appear distinctly red or orange in the Ethos.
 The same can be said of previously orange-yellow stars that now look flatly yellow, while white stars look exactly the same to me.

 Eye Relief is comfortable at 15mm off the top, compared to the Nagler Type 4 or Type 5 models which have a little more per comparable focal length.
 The good news is that with the Ethos line, you quickly become accustomed to placing your head at the same position relative to the eyepiece.